mattermost/mattermost-handbook/operations/workplace/people/hr-systems.md

 When using Google Drive, always save documents to the appropriate shared drive.
 When handling confidential or sensitive data in Google Docs.

-## Confidential Data in Google Docs
+## Confidential data in Google Docs

 Functional Leads are responsible for creating clear guidelines on how teams and working groups should organize any internal docs that contain [confidential data](https://handbook.mattermost.com/operations/operations/company-processes/publishing/publishing-guidelines/confidentiality-guidelines).
 Teams that are required to handle confidential data should also have documented guidelines on data access based on role.